Caching

 // Subsequent access: returns from local cache (no network call)

-var sameUser = await hybridCache.GetAsync<User>("user:123");How it works:
+var sameUser = await hybridCache.GetAsync<User>("user:123");Key features:

 ScopedCacheClient